SharathSivamalaisamy/SharathSivamalaisamy/README.md

 - 🏅 **Winner, HPE Internal Hackathon** — Built a backend solution selected as the top project and showcased beyond the core team
 - 🥉 **Bronze Medalist, University Physics Competition** — International competition focused on open-ended problem solving
-- 🚀 Shipped software used by engineering teams in production environments
-- 🔍 Improved internal LLM workflows with a retrieval system that reduced costs by ~30-50%

 ---